dreamonkey/quasar-app-extension-animate/README.md

 };
 ```

-If using Composition API, call the composable on all components using this AE features and provide it a ref to the component template root
+If using Composition API, call the composable in all components using this AE features (aka every component which contains at least a `data-animate` attribute)

 ```ts
 import { useAnimate } from "@dreamonkey/quasar-app-extension-animate";